sfox33/ITCS-6160-ACME-Bus-Rides/README.md

 ## Summary of Project and Navigation
   This was the semester project for the graduate-level course ITCS 6160 from UNCC.
 The project involved making a database in MySQL with at least 8 tables while showcasing several facets of database design including triggers and stored procedures.
-Additionally, using HTML, CSS, JavaScript, and PHP, I have to design a web-based user interface that allowed a user to interact with the database in various ways.
+Additionally, I have to design a web-based user interface that allowed a user to interact with the database in various ways.

+  This project was inspired by the company [Rally Bus](http://rallybus.net/).
+As a result, this project allows a user to create an account and create a bus trip.
+To help mimic the services offered by Rally Bus, users can also join trips that have not occurred yet and add Rally Points, or stops along the trip, to their ride.
+Though the inspiration is explicitly stated, this project was done solely for educational purposes, and those involved with the project are in no way affiliated with, nor do they represent, Rally Bus.

   Team: [Little Bobby Tables](https://xkcd.com/327/)